 Certain amounts in the fiscal 2012 financial statements have been reclassified to conform to the fiscal 2013 presentation.
-Specifically, the amortization of purchased technology is included in cost of product sales in the condensed consolidated statements of operations as the amounts were not material for all periods presented.

 Use of estimates

 The preparation of consolidated financial statements in accordance with U.S. GAAP requires us to make estimates, assumptions and judgments affecting the amounts reported and related disclosures.
 Estimates are based upon historical factors, current circumstances and the experience and judgment of our management.
 We evaluate our estimates and assumptions on an ongoing basis and may employ outside experts to assist us in making these evaluations.
 Changes in such estimates, based on more accurate information, or different assumptions or conditions, may affect amounts reported in future periods.
 Such estimates affect significant items, including revenue recognition, provision for doubtful accounts, inventory valuation, valuation allowances for deferred tax assets, uncertainties in income taxes, restructuring obligations, product warranty obligations, share-based awards, contingencies and useful lives of property, plant and equipment.